Premier League predictions: Kevin De Bruyne can outshine invisible Bruno Fernandes in derby

 Can Fulham be trusted though to back up strong metrics with a result?

 They are the masters of creating chances, looking dangerous in the final third and getting shots away but not actually scoring any goals.
 It's no surprise to see their 6.54 per cent conversion rate is the lowest in the Premier League - it's going to get them relegated.
-To showcase their attacking brute, only four teams have fired more shots on goal this calendar year than Fulham (149).
+Only four teams have fired more shots on goal this calendar year than Fulham (149).

 This makes their shots line much more interesting than their outright price for victory.
 We're getting 9/2 with Sky Bet on Fulham having 13 or more shots in the game.
 I'd rather play that than their match result chances, although the 4/1 on a draw looks a runner with Fulham drawing 11 times already this season.